TheJuki/KFormMaster/docs/element/dateTime.md

 A java.text.DateFormat value.
 By default this is SimpleDateFormat.getDateInstance().
 It is advised to provide your own format.

+## Minimum Date

+A java.util.Date value to set the minimum date for the Date picker.

+## Maximum Date

+A java.util.Date value to set the maximum date for the Date picker.

 ## Example

 ### Kotlin